By Cat, Jan 2017 (photo, right, from Wikimedia Commons) NOTE: This posting is not yet completed; watch for updates!

 Lowering blood sugar and insulin levels

-Those with type-2 diabetes, hypoglycemia and metabolic syndrome (includes high blood pressure, arthritis, clogged arteries/heart disease, elevated blood insulin, and elevated blood sugar) take note:
+Those with insulin resistance, type-2 diabetes, hypoglycemia and metabolic syndrome (includes high blood pressure, arthritis, clogged arteries/heart disease, elevated blood insulin, and elevated blood sugar) take note:

 Add 2 Tbsp apple cider vinegar to 10-oz glass of water.
 Sweeten with stevia or raw local honey.
 (NOTE: some recommend balsamic vinegar instead of apple cider vinegar, as its sweeter flavor is easier on the taste buds, but I’ve not seen any research about its use in this way).